cassandracaluag/Vitality/README.md

 ## What's next for Vitality
 In the long run, I plan to code the main app (from Code.org) into a more widely recognized IDE, such as VSCode.
 With that, I will plan on making FitBot accessible right from the main app, from which both components are on the same platform.
 I will also focus on adequately formatting the strings to enhance readability.

+## Setup and Execution Instructions
+- Download files from Github repository